ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 * `terraform` to use Infrastructure as Code to provision resources,
 * `python` to optionally run the pytest commands,

-See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites){: external} for a few options including a Dockerfile to easily create the prerequisite environment.
+See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites){: external} for a few options including a Dockerfile to build the prerequisite environment.

 In addition: